How to Attract and Hire Diverse Talent in Tech

-During Global Diversity Awareness Month, and every day of the year, employers, employees and even job seekers are informing and educating around the importance of diversity, as 67% of candidates now actively seek out a company for its diverse practices.
-As the global market and workforce evolve, companies with diversity as a pillar are proving to be more successful, and hiring a diverse team means everyone on it benefits from a 60% improvement in decision making and are 1.7 times more likely to be innovation leaders.
+Employers, employees and job seekers alike are informing and educating around the importance of diversity; 67% of candidates now actively seek out a company for its diverse practices.
+As the global market and workforce evolve, companies with diversity as a pillar are proving to be more successful, and hiring a diverse team means that everyone on it benefits from a 60% improvement in decision making and are 1.7 times more likely to be innovation leaders.
 Companies that have more diverse management teams even have 19% higher revenue.

 It's clear there are endless benefits to hiring a diverse staff including increased revenue potential, employee engagement and team productivity.
 Knowing how important a diverse culture is, our clients frequently ask us for help with diversity hiring to achieve a more inclusive workplace.

 Diversity hiring is hiring based on merit to ensure procedures are free from biases related to a candidate’s age, race, gender, religion, sexual orientation, and other personal characteristics that are unrelated to their job performance.